 But I couldn't give her my all.
 I kept my mouth shut, my revelation tearing chunks out of me.
 I…didn't love her.

-See now what I mean about being too young to understand what a relationship demands and means?
+See now what I meant about being too young to understand what a relationship demanded and meant?

 "I…I'm sorry," I rasped, dropping my gaze to the floor.
 My fist tightened on the strap of the rucksack slung over my shoulder as the guilt settled in for a long stay.
 "I'm sorry, Dominique."

 "Please, spare me."
-She said it, but there wasn't any heat in her voice.
-She didn't look at me.
-Instead, she returned the way we came, no doubt going to the lavatory to cry.
+She said it, but there wasn't any heat in her voice—there never would be, because that wasn't her.
+However, she didn't look at me.
+Instead, she returned the way we'd come, no doubt going to the lavatory to cry.

 And I was the one who'd made her cry.